marcoalopez/GrainSizeTools/DOCS/_first_steps.md

-*last update 2020/05/02*

-# Getting started using the GrainSizeTools script: first steps
+# Getting started: first steps using the GrainSizeTools script

 Installing Python for data science
 -------------